pharo-project/pharo-ci/repository/CI-Core.package/CIIssueTrackerPublisher.class/README.md

-I publish change results on an issue tracker
+I publish change results on an issue tracker.